CraftAcademyLabs/ca_course/week7/bmi_calculator_react/01_react_bmi.md

 Go inside of the project and run `yarn start` or `npm start`to fire app the local server and navigate to `localhost:3000` to see that everything works fine.

 ## Cleaning
-Start of with cleaning the `src/App.js`
+Start off with cleaning the `src/App.js`

 Remove everything that is in the div with the class name `"App"`.
-Also remove the import of the logo at line two.
+Also, remove the import of the logo at line two.

 The file should look like this: